ianstormtaylor/slate/docs/general/resources.md

 - [Chatterslate](https://github.com/chatterbugapp/chatterslate) helps teach language grammar and more at [Chatterbug](https://chatterbug.com).
 - [French Press Editor](https://github.com/roast-cms/french-press-editor) is a customizeable editor with offline support.
 - [Nossas Editor](http://slate-editor.bonde.org/) is a drop-in WYSIWYG editor.
-- [ORY Editor](https://editor.ory.am/) is a self-contained, inline WYSIWYG editor library.
+- [React Page](https://github.com/react-page/react-page) is a self-contained, customizable inline WYSIWYG editor library.
 - [Slate Plugins Next](https://github.com/zbeyens/slate-plugins-next) provides an editor with configurable and extendable plugins.

 (Or, if you have their exact use case, can be a drop-in editor for you.)